zoraviel/highcharts-assignment-8/README.md

 # Highcharts and JavaScript (Assignment 8)

-This repo contains your assignment starter files, including the [Highcharts](https://www.highcharts.com/download) code.
+This repo contains your assignment starter files, including the [Highcharts](https://www.highcharts.com/blog/products/highcharts/) code from the [download page](https://www.highcharts.com/blog/download/).

-Highcharts code version: 6.2.0 (updated October 2018).
+Highcharts code version: 7.2.0 (updated October 2019).

 1. **Fork** this repo (make sure you are logged into GitHub).

 2. **Clone** your new repo so you have it on your hard drive.
 Remember to save it into the folder where you are keeping all your GitHub projects for this course.
-If you forgot how to fork and clone, see [this](https://github.com/macloo/CSS-and-GitHub-intro/blob/master/README.md).
+If you forgot how to fork and clone, [see this](https://github.com/macloo/github-howto-and-github-desktop/tree/master/forking_and_cloning).

 3. **New branch:** Use your GitHub Desktop app to create a **local branch** named *gh-pages*. **Switch to that branch** and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.
-If you are confused about *gh-pages* or making a new branch, see the last two pages [in this document](http://bit.ly/newGHapp).
+If you are confused about *gh-pages* or making a new branch, [see this](https://github.com/macloo/github-howto-and-github-desktop/tree/master/git_branches).

-You will NOT submit a pull request.

 ## Instructions: How to complete the assignment